-Overlap adjacent separation geotextiles at least 18" at seams and hold geotextiles in place with wire staples or anchor pins as needed.
-Place No. 57 stone between and behind blocks in 8" to 10" thick lifts.
+Place No. 57 stone between and behind PRW units in 8" to 10" thick lifts.
 Compact stone with hand operated compaction equipment to the satisfaction of the Engineer.
-Backfill for block walls behind No. 57 stone in accordance with Article 410-8 of the Standard Specifications.
+Backfill for precast gravity walls behind No. 57 stone in accordance with Article 410-8 of the Standard Specifications.
+Set cap PRW units with a 1/2" to 1-1/2" overhang as shown in the plans.